tyh835/docker-compose-templates/README.md

 docker-compose verision: 1.23.2

-Simple Dockerized Flask app connected to Redis and PostgreSQL.
-Test out the app with `docker-compose up`.
+Optimized Flask image connected to Redis and PostgreSQL.
+Test out the application with `docker-compose up`.

 By default, the application runs at `localhost:8000`.